 So, my advice?

 Go buy a notebook and start writing down some ideas.
-Tell everyone about it and inspire people to join you.
+Tell everyone about them and inspire people to join you.
 Keep everyone motivated with feedback and transparency and find the right markets.
-Finally launch a company…profitable or not, it will teach you more than you could ever ask for.
+Finally launch a company.
+Profitable or not, it will teach you more than you could ever ask for.